 - Valid registered nurse license in state where clinical experiences are performed

-- 3.0 or higher in MSN, DNP or higher nursing degree (from an ACEN (NLN), ACICS, or CCNE accredited program)
+- 3.0 or higher in MSN, DNP or higher nursing degree (from accredited program (ACEN, NLN, ACICS, or CCNE)

 - Satisfactory resume